 One of the main benefits of this relationship is to ensure that research undertaken by N8 PRP is new, innovative and does not replicate existing research projects.
 The College of Policing have already mapped relevant ongoing policing related research at Masters level and above, the Policing and Crime Reduction Research Map can be found here

-The College of Policing is currently advertising a number of vacancies open to external candidates:
+The College of Policing is currently advertising a number of vacancies open to external candidates.
+College of Policing Careers

 As well as working with our partner organisations the N8 PRP iscommitted to promoting collaboration in research and knowledge exchange with other institutions and policing agencies across the North of England.
 To support this the partnership has created a fully searchable online database which can be used to identify experts actively involved in policing research.
 The database is freely open to anyone to search and will hopefully help to foster new collaborative relationships in policing research.

 If you would like to register as an expert in your field or search the database then you can do so here